milosz275/bitlab/README.md

 To build BitLab from source, follow these steps:

-1. Install the required dependencies:
+1. Clone the repository:

     ```bash
-    sudo apt-get update
-    sudo apt-get install -y cmake libreadline-dev libssl-dev
-    ```

-2. Clone the repository:

-    ```bash
     git clone https://github.com/milosz275/bitlab.git
     ```

-3. Change to the project directory:
+2. Change to the project directory:

     ```bash
     cd bitlab
     ```

-4. Build the project:
+3. Build the project:

     ```bash
     make
     ```

-5. Use the `main` executable:
+4. Use the `main` executable:

     ```bash
     bitlab/build/bin/main